bgoonz/BGOONZ_BLOG_2.0/notes/Combined_____-_____Doc.md

 ## Description

 `Number.MIN_VALUE` is the smallest positive number (not the most negative number) that can be represented within float precision — in other words, the number closest to 0.
 That's approximately `5e-324` (`5 × 10-324`).
-The ECMAScript spec doesn't define a precise value that implementations are required to support — instead the spec says, _"must be the smallest non-zero positive value that can actually be represented by the implementation”_.
+The ECMAScript spec doesn't define a precise value that implementations are required to support — instead the spec says, _"must be the smallest non-zero positive value that can actually be represented by the implementation"_.
 But in practice, its precise value in browsers and in Node.js is `2-1074`.

 Because `MIN_VALUE` is a static property of [`Number`](../number), you always use it as `Number.MIN_VALUE`, rather than as a property of a [`Number`](../number) object you created.